 Intersection of Lee Highway and Glebe Road

-- The four WMATA/ART bus stops at the intersection will be relocated multiple times throughout the duration of the project.
+- The five bus stops in the vicinity of the intersection will be relocated multiple times throughout the duration of the project.

 About the Project

-The Lee Highway (Route 29) and Glebe Road (Route 120) Intersection Improvements project will improve traffic flow and pedestrian and bicycle safety.
+The Lee Highway (Route 29) and Glebe Road (Route 120) Intersection Improvements project will implement safety, access, and travel time improvements for motorists, pedestrians, and transit riders at the intersection.

 A traffic study conducted in 2004 identified considerable traffic backups at the Lee Highway and Glebe Road intersection.
 The backups resulted in traffic cutting through the neighborhood.